 INFANTS AND SLEEP

-By six months, night time feedings are usually a thing of the past and many infants sleep through the night.
-Infants typically sleep between nine and 12 hours at night and take 30-minute to two-hour naps, one to four times a day.
+By six months, night-time feedings are usually a thing of the past and many infants sleep through the night.
+Infants typically sleep between nine and twelve hours at night and take thirty-minute to two-hour naps, one to four times a day.